kadavilrahul/aider_on_linux/README.md

-# Aider Made Easy: install and run aider with just five commands
+# Aider Made Easy: Install and run aider with just five steps

 **Simplify your coding workflow with Aider** This repository provides a quick and easy way to install and run [Aider](https://aider.chat) on any system.
 Get started in minutes and experience the power of AI-assisted coding directly in your familiar terminal environment.